S3-working-group/s3-practical-guide/src/making-and-evolving-agreements/strategy.md

 ![right,fit](img/tension-driver-domain/driver-strategy-agreements-domain.png)

-_A **strategy** is the approach towards creating value within a domain._
+_A **strategy** is a high level approach towards creating value within a domain._

-* describes high level approach
+* an organization, circle or a person in a role can have their own strategy
 * not a detailed plan or a full product description
-* an organization, circle or role can have their own strategy
 * often includes a description of the intended outcome (a.k.a. "vision")
 * is regularly reviewed and updated as necessary
 * helps in the decision whether to continue or change course (*pivot or persevere*)